replicate/cog/docs/wsl2/wsl2.md

 Important: you should _never_ use instructions for installing CUDA-toolkit in a generic linux fashion. in WSL 2, you _always_ want to use the provided `CUDA Toolkit using WSL-Ubuntu Package`.

-First, open a Windows Terminal and enter:
+First, open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting "Run as administrator".
+Then enter the following command:

 ```powershell
 wsl.exe